Here is Part 2 of my original post on the collapse of the American Empire.

 In one of the most arrogantly oblivious declarations, any president ever made he said he was ending the Constellation manned lunar landing program because “we’ve been there before.”

 Instead of sending more Americans to the moon, he talked about possibly landing men on an asteroid in 2025 or perhaps Mars at some later date.

 Our friends the Chinese were no doubt ecstatic at this announcement.

 They have already embarked on a Lunar Exploration Program that will send both robots and men to the moon by 2025.
-In 2011, a Chinese rocket carried a boxcar-sized module into orbit, the first building block for a Chinese space station scheduled for completion sometime in 2020–the same year that the International Space Station, which is jointly operated by the U.S., Russia, Canada, Japan and 11 European countries, is scheduled to be de-orbited.
+In 2011, a Chinese rocket carried a boxcar-sized module into orbit, the first building block for a Chinese space station that was completed in 2020–the same year that the International Space Station, which is jointly operated by the U.S., Russia, Canada, Japan, and 11 European countries, was scheduled to be de-orbited.

 Chinese scientists believe the moon is loaded with base metals and something called “lunar helium-3,” considered a perfect fuel for nuclear fusion power plants.

 Robert Bigelow, the founder of Bigelow Aerospace, the company he created over a decade ago to develop commercial space habitats using expandable (or inflatable) technology licensed from NASA, insists this is just the beginning of what he fears is an attempt by China to actually claim the moon as its own territory, locking out the United States and other nations.